 As an intellectual and philosophy graduate, the discourse of philosophers of the modern condition such as Guy Debord and Jean Baudrillard are also a visible influence on his earlier work (and Caché) and their criticism of the media.
 In his later work, particularly his last two films, a greater debt is owed to the style of Anton Chekhov.

 As for the influence his style has exerted over others, it is perhaps too early to fully gauge but it nonetheless seems extremely noticeable, with many arthouse films now trying to imitate his style it is inevitable his influence will be deeply felt in the work of many directors with auteurist ambitions around the world.
-Fellow Austrian director Markus Schleinzer is but one example of a filmmaker heavily influenced by him.
+Fellow Austrian directors Jessica Hausner and Markus Schleinzer are just some examples of filmmakers directly and personally influenced by him.

 For newcomers to Haneke, Amour, The White Ribbon and Caché would seem like the best places to start, while Code Unknown can rival Caché in terms of multi-layeredness as a film.
 His first 3 Austrian films are necessary for understanding his concerns with modern society, alienation, communication and media, while Funny Games (the original) retains a notoriety that anyone with a strong stomach should watch to find Haneke at his most polemical and Brechtian.
 Overall however, intelligence and ambition runs throughout his work.